 This will normally be demonstrated by achieving the required results in the academic version of the IELTS test: a minimum score of 7 in all areas of the test (speaking, reading, writing and listening).
 We only accept IELTS scores that are less than two years old.

 Registration and licensing history

-You will have to provide details of your registration or licensing for all the medical regulatory authorities of any countries where you have practised or held registration or a licence in the last five years.
+You will have to give details of your registration or licensing for all the medical regulatory authorities of any countries where you have practised or held registration or a licence in the last five years.
 This includes details of medical regulatory authorities that you have been registered or licensed with but not practised under their jurisdiction.

 Certificates of Good Standing

-You will need to provide a Certificate of Good Standing (CGS) from each of the medical regulatory authorities that you have listed.
+You will need to give us a Certificate of Good Standing (CGS) from each of the medical regulatory authorities that you have listed.

-Certificates of Good Standing can take some time to arrive, please ensure you have all CGS before you apply for registration with a licence to practise.
+Certificates of Good Standing can take some time to arrive, please make sure you have all CGS before you apply.

 You can find more information on CGS in our application guidance.